 1. Meeting regulatory requirements

 Standard 1.1 – Regulations.
-ACE providers know and adhere to social work regulations regarding CE requirements in the jurisdictions where they offer CE credit as an ACE provider.
+The CE provider knows and adheres to social work regulations regarding CE requirements in the jurisdictions where it offers ACE credit.

 2. Applying social work values and ethics

 Standard 2.1 – Values and ethics.
-ACE providers’ overall programs and individual courses adhere to the social work profession’s values and codes of ethics.
+The CE provider’s overall programs and individual courses and conferences adhere to the social work profession’s values and codes of ethics.

 Standard 2.2 – Nondiscrimination.
-ACE providers do not discriminate against any individual or group based on gender, race, creed, national origin, sexual orientation, religion, age, organizational membership, or any other basis prohibited by law or counter to the social work profession’s codes of ethics.
+The CE provider does not discriminate against any individual or group based on gender, race, creed, national origin, sexual orientation, religion, age, organizational membership, or any other basis prohibited by law or counter to the social work profession’s codes of ethics.

 Standard 2.3 – Cultural awareness and diversity.
-ACE providers infuse cultural awareness and diversity into their courses and programs.
+The CE provider infuses cultural awareness and diversity into its courses and programs.

 Standard 2.4 – Accessibility.
-ACE providers offer accommodations and accessibility as required by law.
+The CE provider offers accommodations and accessibility as required by law.

 3. Working with ACE

 Standard 3.1 – Application eligibility.
-Prospective ACE applicants must meet eligibility requirements prior to applying to ACE.
+Prospective applicants must meet eligibility requirements prior to applying.

 Standard 3.2 – Provider staff.
-ACE providers have assigned staff members to the roles of continuing education director, social work consultant, and primary contact to work with the ACE program during the application process and after approval to ensure continued compliance with ACE standards.
-If required, ACE providers also assign an auxiliary social work consultant or advisory committee.
+The CE provider has assigned staff members to the roles of continuing education director, social work consultant, and primary contact to work with the ACE program during the application process and after approval to ensure continued compliance with ACE standards.

 Standard 3.3 – Continued compliance.
-ACE providers ensure that their program and courses meet current ACE standards.
+The CE provider ensures that its program and courses meet current ACE standards.

 4. Ensuring course quality and relevance

 Standard 4.1 – Acceptable topics.
-ACE providers offer courses on topics that are relevant to evidence-based social work practice and reflect current peer-reviewed research, best practices, and the needs of social workers.
+The CE provider offers courses on topics that are relevant to evidence-based social work practice and reflect current peer-reviewed research, best practices, and the needs of social workers.

 Standard 4.2 – Bibliography.
-ACE providers create a bibliography, also called a reference list, that includes all source material used, consulted, referenced, or quoted for each course.
+The CE provider creates a bibliography, also called a reference list, that includes all source material used, consulted, referenced, or quoted for each course or conference session.

 Standard 4.3 – Learning objectives.
-ACE providers offer courses with measurable learning objectives—clear and concise written statements defining the knowledge, skills, and abilities a learner should be able to demonstrate following the learning experience—that the ACE provider can evaluate and use to assess and improve future learning and course quality.
+The CE provider offers courses with measurable learning objectives—clear and concise written statements defining the knowledge, skills, and abilities a learner should be able to demonstrate following the learning experience—that the provider can evaluate and use to assess and improve future learning and course quality.

 Standard 4.4 – Content level.
-ACE providers accurately identify content level as beginning, intermediate, or advanced.
+The CE provider accurately identifies content level as beginner, intermediate, or advanced.

 Standard 4.5 – Instructor qualifications.
-ACE providers offer courses taught by instructors or presenters with appropriate professional qualifications.
+The CE provider offers courses taught by instructors or presenters with appropriate professional qualifications.

 Standard 4.6 – Instructional materials.
-ACE providers use appropriate, high-quality instructional materials.
+The CE provider uses appropriate, high-quality instructional materials.

 Standard 4.7 – Avoiding commercial bias.
-ACE providers do not show commercial bias or promote commercial interests during CE activities.
+The CE provider does not show commercial bias or promote commercial interests during CE activities.

 Standard 4.8 – Calculating CE credit.
-ACE providers follow ACE requirements for determining CE credit.
+The CE provider follows ACE requirements for determining CE credit.

 Standard 4.9 – Pilot testing.
-ACE providers use pilot testing before delivering a course via distance learning to determine credit hours and ensure course quality and effectiveness.
+The CE provider uses pilot testing before delivering a course via distance learning to determine credit hours and ensure course quality and effectiveness.

 Standard 4.10 – Posttesting.
-ACE providers use posttesting as required to assess participant learning and course quality and effectiveness.
+The CE provider uses posttesting as required to assess participant learning and course quality and effectiveness.

 5. Delivering learning experiences

 Standard 5.1 – Course delivery.
-ACE providers deliver in-person or distance learning courses for CE credit to social workers using their ACE provider approval only in the formats for which they have been approved.
+The CE provider delivers in-person or distance learning courses for CE credit to social workers only in the format(s) for which the course or provider have been approved.

 Standard 5.2 – Distance learning communication.
-ACE providers ensure the availability of communication between participants and instructors when delivering courses via distance learning formats.
+The CE provider ensures the availability of communication between participants and instructors when delivering courses via distance learning formats.

 Standard 5.4 – Conferences.
-ACE providers have specific approval to offer CE credit for conferences as defined by ACE.
+The CE provider has specific conference approval for events defined as conferences by ACE.

 6. Promoting and advertising

 Standard 6.1 – Promotional materials.
-ACE providers use promotional materials that provide adequate information and follow social work ethical conduct and core values.
+The CE provider uses promotional materials that provide adequate information and follow social work ethical conduct and core values.

 Standard 6.2 – ACE approval statement.
-ACE providers display their ACE approval statement and provider number on promotional materials and certificates of credit.
+The CE provider displays the correct ACE approval statement and, when needed, the provider number on promotional materials and certificates of credit.

 7. Administering the CE program and courses

 Standard 7.1 – Online security.
-ACE providers ensure the online security of participant information.
+The CE provider ensures the online security of participant information.

 Standard 7.2 – Addressing grievances.
-ACE providers have a written grievance policy that guides their response in a timely and ethical manner to complaints received by the provider, a regulatory board, or ASWB.
+The CE provider has a written grievance policy that guides its response in a timely and ethical manner to complaints received by the provider, a regulatory board, or ASWB.

 Standard 7.3 – Record keeping.
-ACE providers collect and maintain important records.
+The CE provider collects and maintains important records.

 Standard 7.4 – Course evaluation.
-ACE providers require participants to evaluate courses.
+The CE provider requires participants to evaluate courses.

 Standard 7.5 – Attendance documentation.
-ACE providers accurately document attendance at in-person and synchronous distance learning (live) events and participation in asynchronous distance learning (self-paced) educational activities and issue certificates of credit to those who complete courses.
+The CE provider accurately documents attendance at in-person and synchronous distance learning (live) events and participation in asynchronous distance learning (self-paced) educational activities and issues certificates of credit to participants who complete courses.